LibbyWin/student/README.md

 ## High Level Requirements
 The creation of this website allows for users to ...
 1. Access up to 3 categories of foods ie. Dinner, Breakfast and Protein Meals.
-2. Display the recipes within time order eg. Breakfast, Lunch/Dinner then Protein Meals for those how want extra help getting in shape.
-3. Allow each recipe to be displayed seperately to have a full screen view, showing the ingredience and instructions.
+2. Allow each recipe to be displayed seperately to have a full screen view, showing the ingredience and instructions.
-4. Allow users to edit, delete and submit new recipes.
+3. Allow users to edit, delete and submit new recipes.

 ## Future Features
 Future features which I will implement when I have more time will be ...